 Internship positions available are involved with vegetation ecology, communications and outreach and youth in nature.
 Mentorship is provided by MMWD staff.

 Please apply by October 14, 2018 for Academic Internships.

 In the summer, One Tam offers a six week intensive program for high school students called Linking Individuals to their Natural Community (LINC).
 The LINC program is ideal for current high school students who are open to new experiences, eager to learn new skills and enjoy working outside.
 Applications are due in March.

-MMWD offers unpaid internships in the field of natural resource management on the Mt.
+MMWD also offers unpaid internships in the field of natural resource management on the Mt.
 Tamalpais Watershed.
 The internships provide students with practical experience and direct application in a professional setting.
-Internships also give participants the chance to learn from personal observation and synthesis, to participate directly in problem-solving activities, and to better prepare students for their careers or continuing education.
+Internships also give students the chance to learn from personal observation and synthesis, to participate directly in problem-solving activities, and to better prepare students for their careers or continuing education.
 Interns do not have to be currently enrolled in school.

 Recent Projects Have Included